firebase/extensions/firestore-bigquery-export/README.md

 * **fsexportbigquery:** Listens for document changes in your specified Cloud Firestore collection, then exports the changes into BigQuery.

-* **fsimportexistingdocs:** Imports existing documents from the specified collection into BigQuery.
-Imported documents will have a special changelog with the operation of `IMPORT` and the timestamp of epoch.

 * **syncBigQuery:** A task-triggered function that gets called on BigQuery sync

 * **initBigQuerySync:** Runs configuration for sycning with BigQuery